Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 As you read along, you will recognize the subtle, yet important considerations involved with this kind of diet plan.

-It involves supplements, specific food plans, and careful timing considerations of when to move to the next steps.
+It involves supplements, specific food plans, and careful timing considerations of when to move to next steps.
 It also doesn’t have to as some individuals may respond to just an elemental protocol on its own.

-It also comes with financial investment and you want to make sure you do things right the first time.
+It also comes with a financial investment and you want to make sure you do things right the first time.

 My job is to give you the full scope so that you can make individual decisions as to how far you want to take your protocol.